jbcoe/allocators/TALK.md

 ## Outline

+1. Our standardization journey.
-1. Creating a new type: `dyn_optional`.
+1. A simple new type: `dyn_optional`.
-1. Implementing our new type.
+1. Implementing `dyn_optional`
 1. Introducing allocators.
+1. A Lego analogy for allocators.
 1. Allocator traits.
 1. Allocator propagation.
 1. Why `dyn_optional` needs an allocator.